holdenk/spark-flowchart/docs/details/container-oom.md

 Python users can set `spark.executor.pyspark.memory` to limit the Python VM to a certain amount of memory.
 This amount of memory is then added to the overhead.

+Python users performing aggregations in Python should also [check out the PyUDFOOM page](../pyudfoom).